PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

 Also note that the query gives the value back as Python lists again.
 This is achieved by the typecasting mechanism explained in the next section.

 Tuples are adapted as PostgreSQL composite types.
-If you use inline paramters, they can also be used with the ``IN`` syntax.
+If you use inline parameters, they can also be used with the ``IN`` syntax.

 Let's think of a more real world example again where we create a table with a composite type in PostgreSQL: